Tiredgeekk/Tiredgeek._TTRPG-MAS-Submod/README.md

 - Download the submod
 - Make sure you have the latest version of Monika After Story installed.
-- Locate your MAS game folder
+- Locate your MAS game folder, and then the Submods folder
 - Copy the submods folder (TiredgeekTTRPG)
 - Place the folder into the Submod folder within your game folder!.
 - Launch the game